EvotecIT/PSPublishModule/Docs/New-ConfigurationArtefact.md

 ### -PreScriptMerge
 ScriptBlock that will be added in the beggining of the script.
 It's only applicable to type of Script, PackedScript.
+If useed with PreScriptMergePath, this will be ignored.

 ```yaml
 Type: ScriptBlock